 As you near the end of your first three months of pregnancy, your uterus is about the size of a grapefruit and you may have started to develop a small but distinct bump.

 Weighing around 28g, your baby now has wiggling fingers and toes and even tiny fingerprints.
-From week 10, your baby will more than double in size over the next few weeks, and he’s now swallowing and kicking too.
-All of his major organs are fully developed, even though by the end of week 12, he’s still only the size of a satsuma!
+From week 10, your baby will more than double in size over the next few weeks, and will now start swallowing and kicking too.
+All the major organs are fully developed, even though by the end of week 12, your baby is still only the size of a satsuma!

 What happens at your first scan?

 Between 8-14 weeks, you’ll go for a first dating scan.
 If you haven’t got one already, the hospital will recommend a midwife.
 Different hospitals offer different types of scan, but the most common is an ultrasound to check whether you’re carrying one baby or twins, triplets or more.
 At your first scan, don’t forget to ask for a picture before they finish – it will be his first portrait!
-You may be offered a separate nuchal scan between 11 weeks 2 days and 14 weeks and 1 day.
+Usually you will also be offered a nuchal scan at the same time.
 This measures fluid at the back of your baby’s neck to help assess the risk of Down’s Syndrome or other chromosomal conditions (screening for Down’s and other genetic disorders is offered to all pregnant women).
 It’s not a diagnostic test, but estimates the likelihood of occurrence, combined with a blood test that measures two blood chemicals associated with pregnancy.
 Ask your GP or midwife for more details.
-Your dating scan and nuchal scans may be combined.
+Sometimes your nuchal scan will be separate from the dating scan.
 Your next scan, at around the 20-week stage, will be more in depth and will check that your baby is developing normally.